tkuester/taky/README.md

 ATAK v4.2.0.4 and WinTAK.
 It is now in a beta state, and has even been tested on a CentOS 8 docker image!
 As the package is available on pip, it should run on most modern linux distros and docker containers!

+taky has minimal hardware requirements, and runs comfortably on small VPS's, embedded systems, and old desktops.
+Many users have reported successful usage on older models of RaspberryPi and the smallest Digital Ocean droplets.
+If you have at least 128 MB of RAM free, you should be able to run taky just fine with up to 100 clients.

 ## Installation